What is a Bullet Journal (BUJO)?

-A bullet journal is an organizational system that helps you keep track of everything in your busy life.
+A bullet journal or BUJO for short, is an organizational system that helps you keep track of everything in your busy life.
 It’s a life hack, a physical place to store everything you need to do, remember, or give attention to.
 Created by Ryder Carroll, a designer in New York City, the bullet journal is a way to keep organized in a fast-paced world.

 This system is a hard copy version of a to-do list, reminders, upcoming tasks, and anything else you need it to be, all in one place.
 And you don’t need any fancy gadgets or digital devices.
 All you need is a pen and a notebook.